-Mylands are proud to participate in the ‘Design for Diversity’ pledge to promote inclusivity and diversity within the interiors industry.
+Mylands pledges to participate in the ‘Design for Diversity’ campaign to promote inclusivity and diversity within the interiors industry.

-Kate Watson-Smyth, editor of Mad about the House, the UK’s number one interiors blog, and Rukmini Patel, a leading interior designer of British-Asian origin have launched a nationwide campaign ‘Design for Diversity’, to promote inclusivity and diversity, and to improve representation within the interiors industry.
+Kate Watson-Smyth, editor of Mad about the House, the UK’s number one interiors blog, has joined forces with Rukmini Patel, a leading interior designer of British-Asian origin, to launch ‘Design for Diversity’, a nationwide campaign to promote inclusivity and diversity, and to improve representation, within the interiors industry.

 A pledge that our channels – websites, blogs and social media – will endeavour to include people of every colour, gender and sexuality.